foundriesio/dm-ak-nano-mcuxpresso/README.md

 ~~~

 Notice that we use the `--pad --confirm` options, that are only required when the
-image is going ot be loaded fo the first time.
+image is going to be loaded for the first time.

 We also set the version to 1.0.0 and revision value to 1000.